jammesop007/clever-cloud-python-mirror-bot/README.md

 I didn't try the higher configuration, calculate it by yourself.
 Personally, 512MB one is enough for me since I don't leech files in bulk (many processes at a time).
 You can try from 512MB one first, if you didn't satisfy with it, scale your app to a higher configuration.

 13. Name your app and I suggest you to select Canada server.
-Based on my testing, Canada server has better CPUs.
+Based on my testing, Canada server has better CPUs and better speed (the fastest speed I could reach was 129MB/s which is insane).
 You can experiment with the servers by yourself.

 14. Press `I don’t need any add-ons`